Season 2, Episodes 22-24

 - Sweetie Belle having a cup of coffee is incredibly cute.
 It’s also a little bizarre to me, because when I was a kid, I thought drinking caffeinated beverages was illegal until you turned 13, so I strayed from them for a long time and never really got in the habit of drinking coffee.
 I think I always thought coffee was one of those things I would automatically start liking when I become an adult.
 Of course, it’s very silly and misguided to think adulthood happens automatically, but that’s what a lot of kids are led to believe.

-- One of the newspaper stories realizes that Mayor Mare’s mane is naturally pink instead of gray.
+- One of the newspaper stories reveals that Mayor Mare’s mane is naturally pink instead of gray.
 Though for now, this is a one-off gag, it gets a callback in season 7’s The Perfect Pear, making for some glorious attention to detail.

 - While Rainbow Dash at this point can’t stand being touched at the spa, she eventually secretly loves going to the spa, which is revealed in the season 6 episode Applejack’s “Day” Off.
 Her gradually starting to enjoy the spa treatment is some fun character development, though given that she tries to deny it when her friends find out, maybe “character development” isn’t the best phrase.
 Still though, her doing something extremely girly for a change is adorable.